Blurriness and Strange Patterns After Eye Injections

 So, to summarize, be warned that sudden increases in IOP after eye shots can cause a really scary loss of vision for a few seconds.
-Be reassured it is temporary.
+Be reassured that this eye injection side effect is temporary.
 In addition, high blood pressure is related to higher eye pressures.
-So…
+So… stay calm.

 Don't hold your breath